-The windier part of the year lasts for 6.9 months, from November 12 to June 8, with average wind speeds of more than 6.2 miles per hour.
-The windiest day of the year is April 10, with an average hourly wind speed of 7.2 miles per hour.
+The windier part of the year lasts for 6.9 months, from November 13 to June 9, with average wind speeds of more than 6.2 miles per hour.
+The windiest month of the year in Vista is April, with an average hourly wind speed of 7.0 miles per hour.

-The calmer time of year lasts for 5.1 months, from June 8 to November 12.
-The calmest day of the year is August 22, with an average hourly wind speed of 5.2 miles per hour.
+The calmer time of year lasts for 5.1 months, from June 9 to November 13.
+The calmest month of the year in Vista is August, with an average hourly wind speed of 5.3 miles per hour.

 The predominant average hourly wind direction in Vista varies throughout the year.